https://morzepcollegecoaching.com/wp-content/uploads/2022/10/study-skills-1024x683.jpg

 7. Rigorous quantum mechanics and rigorous QFT

-Operator theory techniques, semigroups of operators, abstract index theory, compact perturbation theory, riggorous scattering theory, axiomatic, constructive and algebraic QFT, applications.
+Operator theory techniques, semigroups of operators, abstract index theory, compact perturbation theory, rigorous scattering theory, axiomatic, constructive and algebraic QFT, applications.

 This is generally divided in two courses: